Joanna Rakoff: Life and career

 The book was turned into a 2020 Canadian film of the same name starring Margaret Qualley as Rakoff and Sigourney Weaver as her boss, directed by Philippe Falardeau.
 It opened the 70th Berlin International Film Festival.
 The film had its first theatrical release in Australia in January 2021.
-In March 2021, it opened in the U.S., where it was released by IFC, followed by a May 2021 release in the UK, and releases around the world.
+In March 2021, it opened in the U.S., where it was released by IFC, followed by a May release in the UK, and releases around the world.

-Prior to publishing A Fortunate Age, Rakoff worked as a freelance literary journalist and critic, contributing frequently to the Los Angeles Times, the San Francisco Chronicle, Newsday, the Guardian, and the New York Times, as well as magazines like Vogue, Marie Claire, and O, The Oprah Magazine.
-For many years, she served as a contributing editor for the literary trade magazine Poets & Writers, where she wrote a long-running column featuring debut writers entitled "First," as well as profiles of writers such as T. C. Boyle and Jonathan Franzen.
+Before publishing A Fortunate Age, Rakoff worked as a freelance literary journalist and critic, contributing to the Los Angeles Times, the San Francisco Chronicle, Newsday, the Guardian, and the New York Times, as well as magazines like Vogue, Marie Claire, and O, The Oprah Magazine.
+For many years, she served as a contributing editor for the literary trade magazine Poets & Writers, where she wrote a long-running column "First", featuring debut writers, as well as profiles of writers such as T. C. Boyle and Jonathan Franzen.
 In 2004, she became the books editor of a new online arts and culture magazine, Tablet, then known as Nextbook.
-In 2005, she was promoted to features editor, and from 2006-2008, she served as editor-in-chief.
+In 2005, she was promoted to features editor, and from 2006 to 2008 she served as editor-in-chief.

-Rakoff is currently under contract with Little, Brown for a new memoir, The Fifth Passenger, which excavates a difficult family secret.
+Rakoff is under contract with Little, Brown for a new memoir, The Fifth Passenger, which excavates a difficult family secret.
 The story of this memoir is recounted on the 10/21/2019 episode of Dani Shapiro's podcast Family Secrets.
 She regularly contributes book reviews to The New York Times, the Los Angeles Times, and Vogue.

 Personal life

-Rakoff lives in Cambridge, Massachusetts with her husband, the composer Keeril Makan, a professor at MIT.
+Rakoff lives in Cambridge, Massachusetts, with her husband, the composer Keeril Makan, a professor at MIT.
 She has three children.